 WHAT IS THE 4 DESERTS?

-The 4 Deserts is the world's leading rough-country endurance footrace series.
+The 4 Deserts Ultramarathon Series is the world's leading endurance footrace series.
 A unique collection of world-class events that take place over 7 days and 250 kilometers in the largest and most forbidding deserts on the planet.

 Competitors are challenged to go beyond the limits of their physical and mental endurance.
 Racing self-supported in the most inhospitable climates and formidable landscapes, they must carry all their own equipment and food and are only provided with drinking water and a place in a tent each night to rest.

-The series, named again by TIME magazine in 2010 as one of the world's Top 10 Endurance Competitions, comprises the Atacama Crossing in Chile, the Gobi March in China, the Sahara Race in Egypt and The Last Desert in Antarctica.
+The series, named again by TIME magazine in 2010 as one of the world's Top 10 Endurance Competitions, comprises the Atacama Crossing in Chile, the Gobi March in Mongolia, the Namib Race in Namibia and The Last Desert in Antarctica.

 "To dream anything you want to dream, that is the beauty of the human mind.
 To do anything you want to do, that is the strength of the human will.
 To trust yourself to test your limits, that is the courage to succeed."